mmottaqii/Docking-Identification-of-conserved-pharmacophore-sites/README.md

 # PyMol_conserved_pharmacophore_sites

-Analysis goal: Finding the conserved water-based pharmacophore sites
+Analysis goal: Finding the conserved pharmacophore sites

 The script is available in Script/ directory